Collections

 • points_count - total number of objects (vectors and their payloads) stored in the collection

-• indexed_vectors_count - total number of vectors stored in the HNSW index.
+• indexed_vectors_count - total number of vectors stored in the HNSW or sparse index.
 Qdrant does not store all the vectors in the index, but only if an index segment might be created for a given configuration.

 Indexing vectors in HNSW